cambridge-ceu/csd3/R/jqr.md

 ```

-Since we have already had `libjq.so` installed at `/rds/user/jhz22/hpc-work/lib`, we would need change the default configuration,
+Since we have already had `libjq.so` installed at `/rds/user/jhz22/hpc-work/lib`, see <https://cambridge-ceu.github.io/csd3/applications/DNAnexus.html>; we would need change the default configuration,

 ```bash
 Rscript -e 'download.packages("jqr",".")'